AndreyDodonov-EH/netilion-all/docs/InstrumentationApi.md

 Get the status of the specific instrumentation

 Returns the status of the instrumentation.
 Needed if only permission on instrumentation but not on tenant.
 Parameters supporting translation: &#x60;&#x60;&#x60;name, description&#x60;&#x60;&#x60;.
-To get a translations set Accept-Language.
+To get a translation set Accept-Language.

 ### Example
 ```javascript